 As a condition of the fellowship, fellows may be required by the federal government to submit a financial disclosure statement and sign a declaration of adherence to policies and laws governing codes of ethical conduct.
-For more information about specific ethics determinations, please visit http://ethics.senate.gov/downloads/pdffiles/manual.pdf and http://ethics.house.gov/sites/ethics.house.gov/files/documents/2008_House_Ethics_Manual.pdf (see page 284).
+For more information about specific ethics determinations, please visit http://ethics.senate.gov/downloads/pdffiles/manual.pdf (see page 284).

-EVALUATION AND MONITORING
+MONITORING